diagrams/diagrams-pandoc/README.md

 [pandoc filter](http://johnmacfarlane.net/pandoc/scripting.html) as
 shown above.

+`diagrams-pandoc` evaluates the diagrams expression `example` by default.
+This can be modified by passing a command line argument.

 `diagrams-pandoc` is aware of two code block classes.
 A block with the `diagram` class will be replaced by the resulting image---the code will not appear in the output.
 A block with the `diagram-haskell`